azubaidi84/practical_project_2020/README.md

 optional arguments:
 ------
-  plot_mps:       bool, plotting the mel spectrogram and mps forthe first window side by side (by default set to False)
+  plot_mps:       bool, plotting the mel spectrogram and mps forthe first window side by side (by default set to True)

 </pre>